iMMoCodes/Login-screen/README.md

 # Login-screen

-Build with express and passport.
+Build with express, passport and ejs.

 You can register a user and and login with it